 Virtualizing a zvol adds the benefits of ZFS such as its read cache and write cache.
 Even if the client formats the device extent with a different filesystem, as far as FreeNAS® is concerned, the data benefits from ZFS features such as block checksums and snapshots.

 File extent: allows you to export a portion of a ZFS volume.
-When creating a file extent, you can specify either a non-existing file name or an existing ZFS dataset.
 The advantage of a file extent is that you can create multiple exports per volume.

 In theory, a zvol and a file extent should have identical performance.
 In practice, a file extent outperforms in reads/writes but this is only noticeable at 10 GB Ethernet speeds or higher.
 For high performance, file extents are recommended at this time.
 Future changes to FreeBSD's zvol code will increase its performance.

 Adding an Extent

 To add an extent, go to Services → ISCSI → Extents → Add Extent.
 In the example shown in Figure 8.7c, the device extent is using the export zvol that was previously created from the /mnt/shared volume.

 NOTE: in FreeNAS® versions prior to 8.3.1, if a physical disk was used instead of a zvol to create a device extent, a bug wiped the partition table on the disk, resulting in data loss.
 This bug was fixed in 8.3.1.